<<Read Time: 6.5 Minutes>>

 Jean Pierre De Smet's map depicting the tribal lands set apart in the Fort Laramie Treaty of 1851.
 Cheyenne Arapaho land is the southern portion.

-However, by the end of the 1850s, word got out that gold had been found near Pikes Peak, Colorado.
+By the end of the 1850s, word got out that gold had been found near Pikes Peak, Colorado.
 Tens of thousands of new Americans emigrated to the area, many illegally homesteading and building settlements on the tribal land.
 Residents petitioned for a revisal of the 1851 treaty to favor mining claims.
 Negotiations began once again in 1860 with only a small minority of tribal leaders represented.
+As a result the Fort Laramie Treaty is regarded by many to be a broken promise by the U.S. Government to native tribes.

 The Fort Wise Treaty was signed in 1861 by a mere handful of chiefs (the majority of chiefs refusing to sign the document).
 The tribal land allotment was reduced by over 90% - cut down to only 4-million-acres, between the Smoky Hill Trail (Big Sandy Creek) and the Santa Fe Train (Arkansas River).
 (See Map.)